Judge, Yankees pound Price for 4-game sweep of Red Sox | New Country 923

 The start was delayed 69 minutes due to a threat of rain, though it remained almost completely dry throughout.

-Happ sailed through four innings before Christian Vázquez and rookie Michael Chavis hit back-to-back solo homers in the fifth.
-After a two-out wild pitch in the sixth, Andrew Benintendi chased Happ with a two-run single that shaved it to 7-4.
+Happ sailed through four innings before Christian Vázquez and rookie Michael Chavis hit back-to-back homers in the fifth.
+With two outs in the sixth, Andrew Benintendi chased Happ with a two-run single that shaved it to 7-4.

 Luis Cessa struck out Chavis with two on and worked 2 1/3 hitless innings.
 Chad Green got three outs for his third major league save and second this season.